luxun59/Github-Git_Quick_Start/README.md

 github：
 ```
-Hi luxun59!
+Hi xx!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
 gitee：
 ```
 Hi xx!
 You've successfully authenticated, but GITEE.COM does not provide shell access.
 ```

-## Git指令详解

-### git add